kolinwj/perfectnumbers/README.md

 ## Recommendations and further optimizations

 - Use static code analysis tool(Sonarqube) to optimize the code quality.
-This can be easily integrate to the CICD pipeline.
+This can be easily integrate to the CICD pipeline using gradle.

 - Use Junit5 to enhance the testing capabilities.
 Below mentioned benefits are highlighted to enrich the application testability, quality and API to be more robust.
-More methods being introduced to utilize for specific test scenarios in both functional and non functional.
+More methods being introduced by Junit5 to utilize for specific test scenarios in both functional and non functional.
   - BeforeEach/AfterEach
   - BeforeAll/AfterAll
   - assertThrows